Is Lake Atitlán Worth Visiting?

 28. Ride around Lake Atitlán on a motorcycle

-A fun and adventurous way to visit multiple towns around Lake Atitlán is to ride around it by motorcycle, stopping at the viewpoints along the way and checking out some of the attractions as you go.
+A fun and adventurous way to visit multiple towns around Lake Atitlán is to ride around it by motorcycle, stopping at the overlooks along the way and checking out some of the attractions as you go.
 I did this with a friend and it took us seven hours.
 We started in Panajachel, stopped at a viewpoint past Godinez, went for a quick swim at the beach in the town of Cerro de Oro, and walked up to the Mirador Kaqasiiwaan in San Juan La Laguna before returning to Sololá via San José Chacayá.

 This could be a multiple-day adventure if you want to stay in hotels along the way.